AciferBG/Poisoned-Pathways/README.md

 *Have you ever wondered why Renfeld couldn't be cured?
 Here's the answer.*

 **Poisoned Pathways** is a quest mod for *Baldur’s Gate II: Enhanced Edition (BG2EE)* and *Enhanced Edition Trilogy (EET)*.
 It adds new content to the game after a pivotal moment in the early chapters of the Shadows of Amn storyline.
+The mod is inspired by the module "Into the Nest of Vipers" by Matthew G. Adkins, published in Dungeon magazine #75.

 ## Features
 - New quest content continuing after the Renfeld encounter in the Docks District